After the 'bold move' of demonetisation, this Budget played it safe – thank god for that

 “I have stepped up the allocation for Pradhan Mantri Awaas Yojana - Gramin from Rs 15,000 crores in 2016-’17 to Rs 23,000 crores in 2017-’18.”

-For the urban common man, there is not anything significant in the Budget beyond the cut in income tax rate for the lowest slab and sops for housing and real estate.
+For the urban common man, there is nothing significant in the Budget beyond the cut in income tax rate for the lowest slab and sops for housing and real estate.

 Fiscal prudence

-Jaitley has set a fiscal deficit target of 3.2% of GDP for for the 2017-’18 financial year, which seems achievable, given that the Budget’s maths is not overly ambitious.
+Jaitley has set a fiscal deficit target of 3.2% of GDP for the 2017-’18 financial year, which seems achievable, given that the Budget’s maths is not overly ambitious.

 With the worst of demonetisation now behind us, the government needs to deliver on the large increases in scheme expenditure and hope that pushes growth.
 Indeed, with manufacturing still stuck in a rut, kick-starting rural consumption seems like a better bet to achieve the higher end of the GDP forecast (7.5%) for the next financial year.